Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/effects/multicam.rst

       Multi-camera editing setup.

 #.
-Now select the Multicam strip, if you take a look at the strip options (Properties region),
+Now select the Multicam strip, if you take a look at the strip options (Sidebar region),
    you will notice, that Multicam is a rather simple effect strip:
    It just takes a selected channel as its input.
 That is all.
    The magic comes with the convenient keyboard layout.